astambi/University-System/README.md

 - Two-factor authentication:
   Registered users can configure an authenticator app and set-up a two-factor authentication.

+- University Blog:
+  The Online University maintains a tech blog with tech articles and tutorials for the students.
+Anyone can view the blog articles, however reading the full articles requires user authentication.
+Publishing articles is delegated to the logged in user in role Blogger (set by the Univesity Administrators).
+Article authors can update or delete the articles they have published at any time.

 ### Public Part (Any user: Authenticated or Anonymous)

 The public part of the University is visible by any user with or without authentication:

-- Login / Register (anonymous users only)
+- Login / Register (anonymous users only);
-- Home Page listing only the active and upcoming courses selection with pagination & search
+- Home Page listing only the active and upcoming courses selection with pagination & search;
-- All courses (active & upcoming and archived courses) with search by course name and pagination
+- All courses (active & upcoming and archived courses) with search by course name and pagination;
-- Course Details Page listing all course details (name, description, start-end dates, price, trainer, number of students enrolled) and buttons for Enroll/ Cancell enrollment, Add/Remove course to/from Shopping Cart, link to trainer's other trainings
+- Course Details Page listing all course details (name, description, start-end dates, price, trainer, number of students enrolled) and buttons for Enroll/ Cancell enrollment, Add/Remove course to/from Shopping Cart, link to trainer's other trainings;
-- Shopping Cart with added courses, functionality to add/remove course, as well as to empty the shopping cart
+- Shopping Cart with added courses, functionality to add/remove course, as well as to empty the shopping cart;
+- Viewing the latest Univesity blog articles & tutorials (titles only, no access to the full article).

 ### Private Part (Logged in users only)

-- Enrolling in free courses
+- Enrolling in free courses;
-- Buying courses in the shopping cart, provided the user is not yet enrolled in the respective course
+- Buying courses in the shopping cart, provided the user is not yet enrolled in the respective course;
 - Viewing Payments made (Orders) with an option for payment cancellation prior to the course start date.
-After the course starts the payment can no longer be cancelled.
+After the course starts the payment can no longer be cancelled;
-- Payment Details, including links to the courses purchased
+- Payment Details, including links to the courses purchased;
-- Viewing / Downloading resources for courses they are enrolled in
+- Viewing / Downloading resources for courses they are enrolled in;
-- Uploading Exams on exam day for courses they are enrolled in
+- Uploading Exams on exam day for courses they are enrolled in;
-- Viewing / Downloading Exams by course and date
+- Viewing / Downloading Exams by course and date;
-- Viewing / Downloading Certificates for courses successfully passed
+- Viewing / Downloading Certificates for courses successfully passed;
-- Viewing Diplomas for successfully covered curriculums
+- Viewing Diplomas for successfully covered curriculums;
 - User's Profile with stats:
-  - Collection of user's courses (free and purchased) with the option to upload exams on exam day
+  - Collection of user's courses (free and purchased) with the option to upload exams on exam day;
-  - Collection of user's resources (by course)
+  - Collection of user's resources (by course);
-  - Collection of user's exams (by course)
+  - Collection of user's exams (by course);
-  - Collection of user's diplomas & certificates (by course)
+  - Collection of user's diplomas & certificates (by course);
-  - Collection of user's payments
+  - Collection of user's payments;
-- Updating Profile data (name, email, password, birthdate, phone number)
+- Updating Profile data (name, email, password, birthdate, phone number);
-- Adding / Removing multiple External logins (Google & Facebook)
+- Adding / Removing multiple External logins (Google & Facebook);
-- Adding / Removing Two-factor authentication with configuration of authenticator app
+- Adding / Removing Two-factor authentication with configuration of authenticator app;
-- Deleting the user Profile, providing the user is not listed as the single trainer for a course
+- Deleting the user Profile, providing the user is not listed as the single trainer for a course;
+- Reading the blog articles & tutorials;
-- Logout
+- Logout.

-### Administration Part (Logged in users in role Administrator)
+### Administration Area (Logged in users in role Administrator)

-- Creating / Updating / Deleting Courses
+- Creating / Updating / Deleting Courses;
-- Creating / Updating / Deleting Curriculums
+- Creating / Updating / Deleting Curriculums;
-- Adding / Removing Courses to/from Curriculums
+- Adding / Removing Courses to/from Curriculums;
-- Creating / Deleting Diplomas for successfully covered curriculums
+- Creating / Deleting Diplomas for successfully covered curriculums;
-- Creating / Deleting user Roles
+- Creating / Deleting user Roles;
-- Adding / Removing Users to/from existing Roles
+- Adding / Removing Users to/from existing Roles.

 ### Trainers Part (Logged in users in role Trainer)

-- Viewing their own trainings
+- Viewing their own trainings;
-- Adding / Removing / Viewing Resources to their own trainings
+- Adding / Removing / Viewing Resources to their own trainings;
-- Downloading students' exams for their own trainings
+- Downloading students' exams for their own trainings;
-- Evaluating students' exams for their own trainings
+- Evaluating students' exams for their own trainings;
-- Viewing students' certificates for their own trainings
+- Viewing students' certificates for their own trainings;
-- Removing students' certificates for their own trainings
+- Removing students' certificates for their own trainings.

+### Blogger Area

+- Viewing blog article titles without access to the full articles (anonymous users);
+- Reading blog articles (any logged in user);
+- Creating / Editing / Deleting their own blog articles & tutorials (logged in users in role Blogger).
+Roles are set by an Administrator.

 ## Back-end: ASP.NET Core